 Here are some of the more common types found in North America:

 the mining (or digging) bee

 One of the most interesting things about them how many there are!
-So many people have these bees in their yard, without ever knowing it.
+So many people have ground bees in their yard, without ever knowing it.

-Ground bees are important pollinators of fruit, vegetables, and flowers.
+Ground bees are just as important as honey bees, pollinating fruit, vegetables, and flowers.
 Unless they are being a nuisance, or are in the way, you should not be concerned about them taking up residence in your yard.

 Ground Nesting Bees

 Ground nesting bees can find or create an opening underground between rocks, wood, or other garden features.
 That was the case with the nest in our backyard.